Halo-Lab/eleventy-packages/packages/eleventy-plugin-cloudflare-image-resizing/README.md

    2. _url_ - shortcode outputs only final Cloudflare URL.
    3. _attributes_ - shortcode outputs `<img>` ready to use attributes as the object.
 3. _directory_ is the name of the directory under the _output_ which will contain referenced images.
-   Plugin copies images from source to the _output_ directory by itself. **Don't use the _passThoughCopy_ option with images that are referenced by the plugin because you may end up with two copies.**
+   Plugin copies images from source to the _output_ directory by itself. **Don't use the _addPassthroughCopy_ option with images that are referenced by the plugin because you may end up with two copies.**

 ### Shortcode has the following signature: